Part 1 | Part 2

 What exactly is Ketosis?
-The metabolic state of ketosis simply means that the quantity of ketone bodies in the blood have reached higher than normal levels.
-When the body is in a ketogenic state this means that lipid energy metabolism is intact.
-This means that the body will start breaking down your own body fat to fuel the body's normal, every day functions.
+The metabolic state of ketosis simply means that the quantity of ketone bodies in the blood have reached higher-than-normal levels.
+When the body is in a ketogenic state, this means that lipid energy metabolism is intact.
+The body will start breaking down your own body fat to fuel the body's normal, everyday functions.

 What's So Great About Being In Ketosis?

 Establishing this metabolic state of ketosis even for a short period of time has many outstanding benefits.

 The main benefit of ketosis is that it increases the body's ability to utilize fats for fuel, which gets very lazy on a high-carbohydrate diet.
 When on high-carbohydrate diets, the body can usually expect an energy source to keep entering the body.
 But in the state of ketosis, the body has to become efficient at mobilizing fats as energy.

 Ketosis has a protein-sparing effect, assuming that you are consuming adequate quantities of protein and calories—0.7 grams per pound of body weight per day—in the first place.1 Once in ketosis, the body actually prefers ketones to glucose.
 Since the body has copious quantities of fat, this means there is no need to oxidize protein to generate glucose through gluconeogenesis.

 Another benefit has to do with the low levels of insulin in the body, which causes greater lipolysis and free-glycerol release compared to a normal diet when insulin is around 80-120.
 Insulin has a lipolysis-blocking effect, which can inhibit the use of fatty acids as energy.
 Also, when insulin is brought to low levels, beneficial hormones are released in the body, such as growth hormone and other powerful growth factors.